-The effective tax rate was 29.3% for the six months ended July 5, 2015 compared to 25.8% for the same period of 2014.
-The tax rate in the quarter ended July 5, 2015 was impacted by the following items: Italy tax expense of \$1.3 million, additional income tax expense of \$1.1 million related to an underaccrual, and valuation allowance adjustment of \$1.7 million.
-Refer to Note 12 for further disclosure.
+The effective tax rate was 35.0% for the six months ended July 5, 2015 compared to 25.8% for the same period of 2014.
+The tax rate in the quarter ended July 5, 2015 was impacted by the following items: Italy tax expense of \$1.3 million, additional income tax expense of \$1.1 million related to an underaccrual, additional tax expense of \$1.8 million related to foreign losses that have no tax benefit and valuation allowance adjustment of \$1.7 million.
+Refer to Note 12 for additional information.